Insurance & Claims Documentation

 - System of record for inspections — Every claim inspection is a job with clear status, assigned pilot, equipment used, and timestamped flight logs.
 No reconstruction required using job management.

-- Compliance logs tied to each claim — Flight logs automatically capture date, time, location, aircraft, battery, and pilot for every flight.
+- Compliance logs tied to each claim — Flight logs record date, time, location, aircraft, battery, and pilot for each flight.
 These records are exportable for carrier audits.

 - Clear accountability from execution through invoicing — When an inspection is marked complete, invoicing pulls from actual job data.
 No manual matching required.